jsteenbeeke/jsteenbeeke.github.io/about.md

 prefer automating the creation of dumb code over creating smart code that solves the same problem in fewer lines, for a very simple reason: it's far easier to debug dumb code.

+More recently I've developed an interest in functional programming, which, if used in moderation, can simplify quite a bit of logic.

-Java (8 or higher) is still my language of choice, though in the future either Scala or Kotlin may take its place.
+Java (11 or higher) is still my language of choice, though I definitely don't mind using Kotlin either.

+Despite their popularity, I have not had much experience with Javascript (or Typescript) based frontend frameworks (with the exception of older versions of EmberJS, which I can't recommend).

 ## What I do besides coding

- [I write fantasy books](https://www.jeroensteenbeeke.nl), enjoy an occassional glass of Scotch, read a lot of books, play complicated video games (Factorio, Crusader Kings 2, Dwarf Fortress), go on a hike, and, most importantly, spend time with my family.
+ [I write fantasy books](https://www.jeroensteenbeeke.nl), enjoy an occassional glass of Scotch, read a lot of books, play complicated and/or time-consuming video games (Crusader Kings 2, Dwarf Fortress, Factorio, Kerbal Space Program, Minecraft, Stardew Valley), go on a hike, and, most importantly, spend time with my family.